sogaiu/jandent/README.md

 * Leave whitespace to the right of indentation alone
 * Handle "data" tuples
+* Prevents closing delimiters from living in the left-most column
 * Doesn't remove newlines
 * Doesn't add newline at end
-* Treat `comment` as an indent-2 item
+* Treat `comment` as an "indent with 2 spaces" item

 ## Details

-spork/fmt's approach is fast but it can adversely impact some situations involving contiguous whitespace.
+spork/fmt's approach is quick but it can adversely impact some situations involving contiguous whitespace.

-Some prefer to have columnar alignment like:
+If you have columnar alignment like:

 ```
 (let [ant   1